“My Old Ass” is Hilarious, Heartfelt, and Healing

 It’s hard to believe that this is Maisy Stella’s first film – she is a natural, easy, authentic presence that effortlessly elevates every scene she is in.
 I expected to laugh at Aubrey, and her patented droll delivery, but I was equally laughing at Maisy’s version of Elliott.

-My Old Ass is a warm, hilarious, heartfelt, and healing hug of a movie and, at under 90 mins, it’s well worth your time.
-I’m super excited to see what Megan Park writes and directs nexts – as she both her films have been incredibly memorable and moving.
+My Old Ass is a warm, hilarious, heartfelt, healing hug of a movie and, at under 90 mins, it’s well worth your time.
+I’m super excited to see what Megan Park writes and directs nexts – as both her films have been incredibly memorable and moving.
 Hope you enjoy!